foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 ## Bugfixes and small improvements
 * Added a lot of Tech Revolution items to the items compendium.
 Thanks Iankid!
+* Added a tooltip to Pack Size in item details, explaining what it does.
 * Augmentations now have to be equipped specifically before the modifiers apply.
 This way you can now carry augmentations in your inventory without them automatically functioning.
 * Fixed an issue preventing you from casting spells from a character sheet without any spellslots.
 * Fixed an issue preventing you from dragging a container into another container.